GomuOP/IITBHU-CabSharing/README.md

 # CabShare-IITBHU

 CabShare-IITBHU is a web application developed using Next.js and Chakra UI for the frontend, and Firebase for the backend.
-It provides a platform for members of IIT Hyderabad to share cab rides, helping them find fellow passengers and reduce commuting costs.
+It provides a platform for members of IIT Varanasi to share cab rides, helping them find fellow passengers and reduce commuting costs.

 ## Technologies Used